“Comfort, O comfort my people, says your God.” Isaiah 40: 1

 - To become more welcoming, inclusive and supportive faith communities for people living with mental health challenges.

 For more information about the grant program and grant application materials, click here.

 This study will help develop an overall picture of mental health ministries within the Presbyterian Church (U.S.A.), identifying strengths and needs.
 Results will be reported back to the next General Assembly and help inform recommendations for further actions and resources.
-Surveys of five demographic groups (Individual Presbyterians, Pastors, Congregations, Mid-Councils, Seminaries) are being conducted by Presbyterian Research Services in the fall of 2019.

 Production of Second Edition of Comfort My People: A Policy Paper on Serious Mental Illness, with Study Guide (first edition, 2008)